weweb-assets/ww-icon/AI.md

 - icon: string - iconSet/name.
 Default: "phosphor-regular/heart" (Mandatory)

 ***Notes:***
-Use `width` and `height (default is auto)` in styles to set the size of the icon. fontSize is not available.
+- Use `width` and `height (default is auto)` in styles to set the size of the icon. fontSize is not available.
+- `width` is the size of the container of the icon, not the icon itself.
+You can then add paddings if needed but it will reduce the visual size of the icon.
-If you use the phosphor-bold library, make sure that the icons names end with -bold (ex: phosphor-bold/plus-bold)
+- If you use the phosphor-bold library, make sure that the icons names end with -bold (ex: phosphor-bold/plus-bold)
 *** IMPORTANT ***: The `color` property are in the `props` key of the element, not in the `styles` key.

 <example>